 - Increase marketability as a program participant

 - Recognition with a pin and certificate

 - Connect with Regional Campuses faculty, residents and rural healthcare leaders

 - Recommendation Letters

 This program is designed to give students an experience in primary care, rural medicine or medically underserved populations.
-There is no commitment to practicing in a rural area or in primary care.

 Please visit the Meet our Recruiters webpage to find your AHEC Scholars advisor.